Life After a Heart Attack

 - important information to take along with you to the hospital, such as a list of medications that you take or that you are allergic to, and name and number of whom you should contact if you go to the hospital

 - your healthcare provider’s phone numbers (both during and after office hours).

 If You Experience Chest Pain

-Many heart attack survivors also have chest pain or angina.
-The pain usually occurs after exertion or with emotional stress and goes away in a few minutes when you rest or take your angina medication -- nitroglycerin -- as directed.
-In a heart attack, the pain is usually more severe than angina, and it does not go away when you rest or take your angina medication.
+Many heart attack survivors also have chest pain, also called angina.
+The pain usually occurs after exertion or with emotional stress and goes away in a few minutes when you rest or take your angina medication as directed.
+In a heart attack, the pain is usually more severe than in angina, and it does not go away when you rest or take your angina medication.
 If you think your chest pain could be a heart attack, call 9-1-1.